Civil Service Periodical Network Selected Model Essays Nursing case discussion model

 2、 Cultivate students' clinical thinking ability

 Clinical thinking is a logical method for clinical nurses to use basic medicine and nursing knowledge to conduct comprehensive analysis and logical reasoning on clinical data, so as to find out the main problems and summarize them, and on this basis, establish nursing diagnosis of diseases and implement effective nursing measures.
 When students enter clinical probation, the following situations often occur: First, when diagnosing, they often only consider one or two symptoms, that is, they use the nursing diagnosis they have learned to cover the patients without detailed analysis.
 At this time, teachers should guide them, expand their thinking, take the scientific thinking mode as the guidance of teaching work, and at the same time, Make students receive a training in scientific methods.
 Second, although we have a wide range of ideas, thought more and put forward a lot of nursing measures, they are not targeted, in-depth and specific enough.
 At this time, teachers should help students carry out in-depth comparative analysis, eliminate the false and retain the true, eliminate the coarse and extract the essence, and enhance students' confidence.
 In combination with cases, for each analysis step of students, put forward questions, carry out layer by layer analysis, grasp the main contradictions to guide, and cultivate their clinical thinking ability.
-For example, when discussing COPD, the focus of discussion is on clinical manifestations, related incentives, main treatment, related complications, nursing diagnosis and specific nursing measures.
-We should guide students to think according to the following ideas: how the patient's life habits What are the clinical manifestations of the patient in the working environment?
-What treatment measures should be taken to ensure the expected effect of various treatment measures?
-What interventions should be taken in nursing?
-What problems may occur to the patient?
+For example, discuss COPD The focus of the discussion is on clinical manifestations, relevant incentives, main treatment, related complications, nursing diagnosis and specific nursing measures.
+We should guide students to think according to the following ideas: how the patient's life habits during the onset of the disease, what clinical manifestations the patient has, and what treatment measures have been taken to ensure that all treatment measures achieve the desired effect, What intervention measures should be taken in nursing?
+What problems may occur to this patient?
 How to find problems in time through nursing observation?
 How to deal with problems?
-How to do a good job in propaganda and education of the patient's related diseases?
 So as to play a point to area, will learn the role of knowledge.
 At the same time, it also organically combines theory and practice, and urges students to complete the leap from perceptual knowledge to rational knowledge.

 3、 Cultivate students' ability of autonomous learning